unreal4u/telegram-api/README.md

 [![Telegram](http://trellobot.doomdns.org/telegrambadge.svg)](https://t.me/PHPBotAPI)

 The only thing that is not included in this library (yet) is the Passport support.
-This will be implemented soon though!
+This was an ongoing development, but it ended up being a lot more work than initially thought, so if someone wants to pick that up... be my guest!

 All other known bugs can be found in the form of issues or pull requests.
 Found a new bug?
 Feel free to [submit a PR](https://github.com/unreal4u/telegram-api/pulls) or
 [create an issue](https://github.com/unreal4u/telegram-api/issues)!
 Not sure if you've found a new bug?
 You can always ask